 - Carries white blood cells through your body to prevent infection

 How Long Will It Take to See the Final Shape?

 After subglandular breast augmentation, you can see the final shape in a few weeks as swelling reduces and your skin stretches.
 It can take up to three months to see the final form with submuscular implants.

 How Often Should Breast Implants Be Checked?

-Breast implants require self-checks, office visits, and routine MRIs.
+Breast implants require self-checks, office visits, and routine MRIs for silicone-filled implants.

 - Self-check – After your breasts heal from surgery, check them each month.
 Your plastic surgeon will show you how to apply the right amount of pressure during the self-exam and distinguish between the implant and a lump in your breast.

 - Office visit – You will have exams with your plastic surgeon to check your implants and breast health.